Design in Product social media card

 Cross-Pollination Brief — April 24, 2026

-PM's April 23 was a high-output coordination day with no code gates, but substantial infrastructure forward motion: CIO's Chat→Code migration began with a formalized step-by-step walkthrough protocol; PA filed a retrospective memo on the #992 implementation and pushed the Gap 2 ethics-metadata decision forward with a concrete model candidate (Gemma 4); and Janus expanded the cross-pollination scan from 3 repos to 9, adding a primary/secondary split that protects wall-clock budget.
+PM's April 23 was a high-output coordination day with no code gates, but substantial infrastructure forward motion: CIO's Chat→Code migration began with a formalized step-by-step walkthrough protocol; PA filed a retrospective memo on the #992 implementation and pushed the Gap 2 ethics-metadata decision forward with a concrete model candidate (Gemma 4).
 Klatch watch paths have no new commits in the 48h window.

 Key Insights